-In the case of exceptional merit, and when a very decided improvement is evident, a student may, through the same authority, receive the award a second time.
+In the case of exceptional merit and when a very decided improvement is evident a student may, through the same authority, receive the award a second time.
 Competition for a second scholarship may be entered only during the year succeeding the first award, unless otherwise ruled or a satisfactory excuse be accepted by the Committee on Instruction.
-The award of a Cresson Traveling Scholarship the second time credits each student with \$1,300.00 to be used for travel and traveling expenses, and may be used any time within two years and four months after the receipt of the award.
+The award of a Cresson Traveling Scholarship the second time credits each student with \$1,200.00 to be used for travel and traveling expenses and may be used any time within two years and four months after the receipt of the award.
+These scholarships will be awarded on the recommendation of the Faculty by the Board of Directors to students of outstanding merit.